 For soon it is gone and we fly away.

 However, in Acts 2:38, Peter announces the good news, and the heart of this good news is the solution to the problem of sin:

 Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.

 - Acts 2:38

-- Forgiveness: Because Jesus has paid the moral debt for man's sins against God by dying on the cross, God can now offer all men forgiveness for sin.
-The final solution to man's imperfections, to his mistakes, to his disobedience, is God's loving forgiveness.
-And with that forgiveness comes freedom from guilt, freedom from fear, freedom from the need to perfect self by self, and freedom from condemnation to a joyful and peaceful conscience before God.
+- Forgiveness: By His death on the cross, Jesus has paid the moral debt for man's sins.
+Because of this, God can now offer all men forgiveness for sin.
+The final solution to man's imperfections, to his mistakes and to his disobedience is God's loving forgiveness.
+And with that forgiveness comes freedom from guilt, freedom from fear, freedom from the need to perfect self by self and freedom from condemnation to a joyful and peaceful conscience before God.
 In addition to this, the Holy Spirit gives the disciple of Christ the power to overcome sin.

 13for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.14For all who are being led by the Spirit of God, these are sons of God.

 In John 6:39-40, Jesus clearly announces the final solution to the problem of death which every man had to suffer:

 39This is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.40For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day."

 - Resurrection: Man could now see that death was real, but not final, there was life after death, even eternal life.